 Projects available to members can be found in the Ohio 4-H Family Handbook.
-All projects are judged in mid-July, please visit the the Wood County Project and Judging Requirements web page to help prepare members for judging.
+All projects are judged in mid-July, please visit the Wood County Project Information web page to help prepare members for judging.
 Wood County also has a number of projects that are "county only" and do not participate at the Ohio State Fair.
 They include: MMMMCookies; MMMMSugar Cookies; Easy As Pie; Make A Bag I & II; Upcycling (Clothing).
-Requirements for these projects can be found on the Project and Judging Requirements page.
+Requirements for these projects can also be found on the Project Information webpage.
 Members can also participate in a number of activities including 4-H Camp and 4-H Leadership Board.
 Please visit our 4-H Calendar Page for upcoming events.

 Eligibility for Cloverbud participation begins when a child is age 5 and enrolled in kindergarten.
 Cloverbuds participate in non-competitive activities exploring a variety of fun, hands-on interest areas.
 Ask your 4-H club advisor about the Cloverbud activities they offer.

 Your out-of-pocket costs for participating in 4-H will include one or more of the following types of expenses:

 *Project book/Resources - Most project books have a cost of $6.00.
 Some project books require a one-time purchase of a Resource Handbook ($8.00-$21.00)